2009 Spanish Grand Prix: Background

 Brawn GP driver Jenson Button led the Drivers Championship by 12 points from teammate Rubens Barrichello, who was a further point ahead of Sebastian Vettel of Red Bull.
 The top six drivers were from the top three teams of Brawn, Red Bull and Toyota.

 Brawn GP led the Constructors' Championship by 22.5 points from Red Bull, who led Toyota by another point.
 McLaren were the only other team to reach double figures, having scored thirteen points.

 The 2009 Spanish Grand Prix was widely anticipated as a restart to the season, with most teams bringing new developments to their cars.
 Brawn GP made their first upgrades to the BGP 001 in an attempt to remain at the front, whilst Ferrari introduced a new two-tier diffuser to the Ferrari F60, and reduced the weight of Kimi Räikkönen's car.
 Ferrari also ran KERS on both their cars, despite having reliability problems with it at previous races.
 Having run KERS on Nick Heidfeld's car for the first four races, and Robert Kubica's car in Bahrain, BMW Sauber raced without the system in Spain.
 This was due to a significant aerodynamic update to the F1.09 and the need to get the best out of it, which is limited with KERS' weight disadvantage.
 BMW's aerodynamic update included a new nose, front wing, revised sidepods, a new rear wing and an overall lightening of the chassis.
 In addition, BMW decided not to introduce a two-tier diffuser in Spain, claiming they would not have been able to exploit the performance benefit it gives.
 Force India also abandoned plans to run KERS to instead focus on aerodynamic developments, but may run the system later in the year according to team principal Vijay Mallya.

 During the previous year's grand prix, McLaren driver Heikki Kovalainen suffered a large crash at turn nine of the circuit.
 After the race, Mark Webber, a director of the Grand Prix Drivers' Association, said that standards at the track should have been better.
 Speaking in his regular BBC Sport column, Webber said the run-off area at turn nine was too tight, which could cause an even more serious accident in the future without improvements.
-In response to this, the FIA made modifications to the track, which should minimise the chances of such a severe accident happening again.
-The rear of the gravel trap at the turn was raised by 1.5 metres to give a gradual upward incline to slow down cars, while the gravel trap itself has been changed.
-An additional conveyor belt has been fitted to tyres straight on at the corner, to minimise the chances of a car penetrating the barriers again.
-Also, the kerb and artificial grass behind the track at turn nine have been extended by ten metres.
+In response to this, the FIA made modifications to the track, in order to minimise the chances of such a severe accident happening again.
+The far side of the gravel trap at the turn was raised by 1.5 metres to give a gradual upward incline to slow down cars, while the gravel trap itself has been renewed.
+Improvements were made to the tyre barriers, to minimise the chances of a car penetrating the barriers again.
+Also, the kerb and artificial grass behind the track at turn nine were extended by ten metres.